Skip to main content

 FSU maintains an Assurance (D16-00491) with the Office of Laboratory Animal Welfare and adheres to standards prescribed in the Public Health Service Policy on Humane Care and Care and Use of Laboratory Animals for all activities involving animals.
 Additionally, FSU is a USDA registered facility (58-R-0001) and complies with provisions of the Animal Welfare Act and Regulations for all activities involving regulated species.
 The FSU Animal Care and Use Program has been continuously accredited by AAALAC International since 2002.

-The FSU Health Research Services (HRS) unit provides guidance, assistance, and resources to help faculty, staff, and students successfully navigate health and translational research processes at FSU and with its community healthcare partners.
+The FSU Health Research Services (HRS) unit / Office for Clinical Research Advancement (OCRA) provides guidance, assistance, and resources to help faculty, staff, and students successfully navigate health and translational research processes at FSU and with its community healthcare partners.

 The research space has private exam rooms, interview/testing and consultation rooms, and vital signs/phlebotomy space with processing and specimen storage capabilities.
 Rooms can be arranged to accommodate specialized equipment for specific research studies.
 An open area provides flexible, multi-use space that can be reconfigured to accommodate different studies.
 The unit is equipped to be adaptive and supportive for a variety of clinical research needs.